yoyololicon/kamui/README.md

 pip install kamui
 ```

-Kamui also provide [PUMA](https://ieeexplore.ieee.org/document/4099386), a fast and robust phase unwrapping algorithm based on graph cuts as an alternative.
+Kamui also provides [PUMA](https://ieeexplore.ieee.org/document/4099386), a fast and robust phase unwrapping algorithm based on graph cuts as an alternative.
 To install PUMA, run

 ```commandline